 VI.
-Emergency Actions
+Emergency Actions and Administrative Leave

-The College reserves the right to remove a respondent from the College on an emergency basis if an individualized safety and risk analysis determines that there is an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual and gender-based misconduct to justify the removal.
+The College reserves the right to remove a respondent from the College on an emergency basis if an individualized safety and risk analysis determines that there is an immediate threat to the physical health or safety of any student or other individual arising from the allegations of SGBM to justify the removal.
 An emergency removal does not assume that the removed student is responsible for the alleged violations.